Lecturer in Architecture

 EDable Architecture is a design studio with offices in Blyth and East London.
 Work currently focusses on domestic scale projects for private clients and arts / leisure projects.
 The practice is also interested in designing and making furniture and lighting through PLYable and undertaking bespoke commissions.

 I graduated from Newcastle University in 1997, and practiced in London for approximately 10 years, initially working for larger more commercial practices before establishing my own practice with two other Newcastle graduates called IDE-Architecture.
 Whilst at IDE-Architecture I started teaching a diploma studio at Sheffield University.
 IDE-Architecture was interested in design in a broad sense and was involved in projects ranging from lighting design and trade stands, through domestic projects to public realm and more civic projects.
-In 2007 I formed a new architectural practice called +3 Architecture, whilst also teaching part time at Newcastle University.
-Whilst at +3 Architecture I developed a workplace consultancy team, developing methodologies for joining up thinking between organisational design, workplace culture and property strategies.
+In 2007 I formed a new architectural practice called 3 Architecture, whilst also teaching part time at Newcastle University.
+Whilst at 3 Architecture I developed a workplace consultancy team, developing methodologies for joining up thinking between organisational design, workplace culture and property strategies.
 The practice also developed specialisms in sustainable office design, incubator spaces and civic buildings including the Civic Trust award winning Redcar Leisure and Community Centre.
-After 8 successful years at +3 Architecture I formed EDable Architecture in 2015 with Claire Margetts (also a Newcastle Alumni) and in two busy years have seen the practice grow to 6 staff and a wide range of projects.
+After 8 successful years at 3 Architecture I formed EDable Architecture in 2015 with Claire Margetts (also a Newcastle Alumni) and in three busy years have seen the practice grow to 6 staff and a wide range of projects.

 Throughout all my time in practice the projects I have been involved in have focussed a belief that the design process should be an enjoyable and inclusive one, that context is continually changing, that architecture should function at a variety of scales and that projects should never be ‘finished’ but instead provide opportunities for others to continue evolving them.